FriendlyPorcupine/badeflix/README.md

 Dear User,

-please ensure to run Yarn and Nestjs (Node) on your machine
+please ensure to run Yarn and Nestjs (Node) on your machine:

+MISSING
+Installing Nestjs:

+MISSING
 Installing yarn:

 Copy content from example.env to a new file with ".env"